 Use headlines not just to grab your visitor’s attention, but also to welcome them to your site or alert them to what they might expect when they get in.
-Use headlines that make a promise, offer a bold statement, or lead into something they will want to read.
+Use headlines that make a promise, offer a bold statement, or lead to something they will want to read.

-Some of the best headlines are those that provide visitors with a good overview of what’s in it for me?
+Some of the best headlines are those that provide visitors with a good overview of what’s in it for me.

-Whether you’re an expert in your industry or the superior choice when it comes down to the products you sell, the fact is your customers don’t care.
+Whether you’re an expert in your industry or the superior choice when it comes down to the products you sell, the fact is your customers likely don’t care.

-That’s why, when you write content for your homepage, you must help your visitors to feel your empathy.
-Let them know you feel what they feel and you think what they think.
+That’s why, when you write content for your homepage SEO, you must help your visitors to feel your empathy.

 It shouldn’t be hard for you if you have used the product you are offering.

 Don’t tell them what your product can do for them.
 Tell them how to solve their problems.

 Wherever possible, you want to plug your business’s strong points — aka Unique Selling Points (USPs).
 Identify 3-5 USPs and mention them early or simply put them below your content blurb.

 After telling them several ways to solve their issues, you can show at least three reasons why your product or idea can help them.

 Note: Don’t focus on features.
-Focus on benefits.